Aksars/strapi-blog/README.md

    #generate keys by yourself in .env.strapi
    ```

 3. **Start the application**
    Run docker-compose to get things running (near 60s)
    ```bash
    docker-compose up -d
    ```
    if you are using vs code you can install dependencies in ./next.js with npm install just to get rid of linter warnings (it works well without it)

 4. **Access the applications**
    if you access from same machine use
    - Frontend: http://localhost:3000
    - Strapi Admin: http://localhost:1337/admin
    - Database: localhost:5432
    or if you develop on some VPS insert its IP like
    - Frontend: http://111.222.222.222:3000 to access your project
-   - ...

-   First run of strapi admin page takes near 15s on my VPS so be paitent
+   **First run of strapi admin page takes near 15s on my VPS so be paitent**

 5. **Development**
    You can change files in ./nextjs to edit frontend.
    Try to write something in
-   /nextjs/src/app/page.tsx
+   **/nextjs/src/app/page.tsx**
    to see the changes instatnly on http://localhost:3000.
-   Docker volume and next will handle it
+   Docker volume and next will handle it.
 Same gouse for Strapi.
    If you need to restart project use
     ```bash
    docker-compose down